allegro/blog/_posts/2021-09-06-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 const name: string = null; // TS2322: Type ‘null’ is not assignable to type ‘string’.
 ```

-Run (this script will add comment to every file that has TS strict errors):
+Run (this script will add a comment to every file that has TS strict errors):

 ```bash
 npx update-strict-comments